 While we use the context of semantic features to characterise aspects of the semantic representation of concepts and relationships between concepts, and to interpret our findings, this does not imply that we favour theories of decomposed conceptual representations over non-decomposed theories.
 The semantic variables we studied here could also reflect semantic relationships as described by non-decomposed theories of semantics such as direct connections between concepts (Collins & Loftus, 1975) or indirect connections via property nodes (Collins & Quillian, 1969).
 Throughout the theoretical explanations of our significant findings, we pointed towards possible ways the significant variables may operate in a holistic semantic architecture.
+Importantly though, computational modelling may be necessary to further assess our hypotheses concerning the mechanisms underlying the effects of semantic variables in the context of different semantic architectures and to aid the interpretation of the effects of these variables.